short-greg/zenkai/docs/source/modules/kaku.rst

    learning_machine.accumulate(x, t, state)
    # you can get the target of the previous layer with the step_x() method
    t_prev = learning_machine.step_x(x, t, state)
-   # you can update the
+   # this updates the parameters
    learning_machine.step(x, t, state)